proletaryo/puppet-nagios-nrpe/README.md

 # puppet-nagios-nrpe

-This module automates the installation of the NRPE agent for Nagios/Opsview.
+This module automates the installation/management of the NRPE agent for Nagios/Opsview.

 Tested to work on 32-bit/64-bit:
   * Amazon AWS Linux